top of page

 Proven is a gene-edited bacterial inoculant produced by the company Pivot Bio to grow on cereal crop roots and fix atmospheric Nitrogen (N), which is then available for the plant to take up.
 Biologically fixed N is advantageous compared to fertilizer N in that it is constantly being applied near the plant roots in a plant available form during the growing season.
 N fertilizer, on the other hand, is applied once or twice a season in large quantities, which is then susceptible to leaching, volatilization, and denitrification losses, since the plant cannot immediately incorporate the large amount of applied N. N loss from Agronomic systems contributes to water contamination, eutrophication, and greenhouse gas emissions, as well as represents resource loss for producers.
 This means that biologically fixed N represents and source of N that is less susceptible to loss and is therefore more efficient than fertilizer N. Biological N fixation has long been an important part of Legume production, but there have not been effective options for biological N fixation in cereal crops in the past.
 The goals of this research are to determine the efficacy of Proven as a source of N in two cereal crops, corn and sorghum, across multiple fertilizer N rates, and determine N efficiency both with and without Proven.

-For more information and the current state of the project, please contact Will at wgdavis@ksu.edu
+For more information and the current state of the project, please contact Wagner Squizani at squizani@ksu.edu or Dr Chuck Rice

 WhatsApp Image 2021-08-16 at 3.26.22 PM (1).jpeg